-JEFF HOWARD jwhoward@umd.edu
+Jeff Howard jwhoward@umd.edu

-AMY RHODES arhodes1@umd.edu
+Amy Rhodes arhodes 1@umd.edu

-CHENZI WANG CZW0017@umd.edu
+Chenzi Wang czw0017@umd.edu

-This publication, Continuing Extension Programming During a Pandemic (EBR-58), is a part of a collection produced by the University of Maryland Extension within the College of Agriculture and Natural Resources.
+This publication, Continuing Extension Programming During a Pandemic (EBR-58), is a series of publications of the University of Maryland Extension and the Department of Agriculture.

-The information presented has met UME peer-review standards, including internal and external technical review.
+The information presented has met UME peer review standards, including internal and external technical review.
 For help accessing this or any UME publication contact: itaccessibility@umd.edu

-For more information on this and other topics, visit the University of Maryland Extension website at extension.umd.edu.
+For more information on this and other topics, visit the University of Maryland Extension website at extension.umd.edu